Vivien Leigh: 1961–1967: Final years and death

 In May 1967, Leigh was rehearsing to appear with Michael Redgrave in Edward Albee's A Delicate Balance when her tuberculosis resurfaced.
 Following several weeks of rest, she seemed to recover.
 On the night of 7 July 1967, Merivale left her as usual at their Eaton Square flat to perform in a play, and he returned home just before midnight to find her asleep.
-About 30 minutes later (by now 8 July), he entered the bedroom and discovered her body on the floor.
-She had been attempting to walk to the bathroom and, as her lungs filled with liquid, she collapsed and suffocated.
+About thirty minutes later (by now 8 July), he entered the bedroom and discovered her body on the floor.
+She had been attempting to walk to the bathroom and, as her lungs filled with fluid, she collapsed and suffocated.
 Merivale first contacted her family and later was able to reach Olivier, who was receiving treatment for prostate cancer in a nearby hospital.
 In his autobiography, Olivier described his "grievous anguish" as he immediately travelled to Leigh's residence, to find that Merivale had moved her body onto the bed.
 Olivier paid his respects, and "stood and prayed for forgiveness for all the evils that had sprung up between us", before helping Merivale make funeral arrangements; Olivier stayed until her body was removed from the flat.
 (Note: Leigh's death certificate gave her date of death as 8 July 1967, although she may have died before midnight the night before.)

 Her death was publicly announced on 8 July, and the lights of every theatre in central London were extinguished for an hour.
-A Catholic service for Leigh was held at St. Mary's Church, Cadogan Street, London.
-Her funeral was attended by the luminaries of British stage and screen.
+A Catholic service for Leigh was held at St. Mary's Church, Cadogan Street in London.
+Her funeral was attended by stars of British stage and screen.
 According to the provisions of her will, Leigh was cremated at the Golders Green Crematorium and her ashes were scattered on the lake at her summer home, Tickerage Mill, near Blackboys, East Sussex, England.
 A memorial service was held at St Martin-in-the-Fields, with a final tribute read by John Gielgud.
 In 1968, Leigh became the first actress honoured in the United States by "The Friends of the Libraries at the University of Southern California".
-The ceremony was conducted as a memorial service, with selections from her films shown and tributes provided by such associates as George Cukor, who screened the tests that Leigh had made for Gone with the Wind, the first time the screen tests had been seen in 30 years.
+The ceremony was conducted as a memorial service, with selections from her films shown and tributes provided by such associates as George Cukor, who screened the tests that Leigh had made for Gone with the Wind, the first time the screen tests had been seen in thirty years.